lowbassguy/lowbass-twitch-ai-painting-cog/README.md

 # Lowbass AI Painting Cog

+> **Note:** This is my first public/open-source project!
+The code is largely untested, may or may not work as expected, and is provided as-is.
+Please use at your own risk—I can't take responsibility for any issues or damages that may result.
+Feedback and suggestions are welcome!

 A modular, AI-powered painting feature for Twitch bots, available in three flavors:
 - **Python (TwitchIO)**
 - **JavaScript (tmi.js)**